10 Effective Tips to Reduce Water and Sewer Bill

 Energy Star-certified standard-sized dishwashers only use 3.2 gallons per cycle.

-Thus, contrary to what you might have heard, a dishwasher doesn’t consume a lot of water.
+Thus, contrary to what you might have heard, a dishwasher doesn’t consume much water.

 What about the belief that hand washing saves more water?